-How to improve team communication when working from home
+How to improve work-from-home team communication

 Remote work is often regarded as “the new normal” — research statistics focused on the attitudes on remote work show that 86% of working people view working from home as “the future of work”.
 However, working from home often comes with a fair share of communication challenges.